near/NEPs/specs/Proposals/0040-split-states.md

 The former is a protocol change and the latter only affects validators' internal states.

 ### Protocol Change
 Sharding config for an epoch will be encapsulated in a struct `ShardLayout`, which not only contains number of shards, but also layout information to decide which account ids should be mapped to which shards.
 The `ShardLayout` information will be stored as part of `EpochConfig`.
 Right now, `EpochConfig` is stored in `EpochManager` and remains static across epochs.
 That will be changed in the new implementation so that `EpochConfig` can be changed according to protocol versions, similar to how `RuntimeConfig` is implemented right now.

-The switch to Simple Nightshade will be implemented as a protocol upgrade.  `EpochManager` creates a new `EpochConfig` for each epoch from the protocol version of the epoch.
+The switch to Simple Nightshade will be implemented as a protocol upgrade.
+`EpochManager` creates a new `EpochConfig` for each epoch from the protocol version of the epoch.
 When the protocol version is large enough and the `SimpleNightShade` feature is enabled, the `EpochConfig` will be use the `ShardLayout` of Simple Nightshade, otherwise it uses the genesis `ShardLayout`.
+Since the protocol version and the shard information of epoch T will be determined at the end of epoch T-2, the validators will have time to prepare for states of the new shards during epoch T-1.

 Although not ideal, the `ShardLayout` for Simple Nightshade will be added as part of the genesis config in the code.
 The genesis config file itself will not be changed, but the field will be set to a default value we specify in the code.
-This process is as hacky as it sounds, but currently we do not have a better way to account for changing protocol config.
+This process is as hacky as it sounds, but currently we have no better way to account for changing protocol config.
 To completely solve this issue will be a hard problem by itself, thus we do not try to solve it in this NEP.

-Since the protocol version and the shard information of epoch T will be determined at the end of epoch T-2, the validators will have time to prepare for states of the new shards during epoch T-1.

 We will discuss how the sharding transition will be managed in the next section.